Pivac to succeed Gatland as Wales rugby coach

-Wayne Pivac will succeed Warren Gatland as Wales head coach after next year's Rugby World Cup, the Welsh Rugby Union (WRU) announced on Monday.
+Wayne Pivac will take over from Warren Gatland as head coach of Wales after next year's Rugby World Cup.

 "In Wayne Pivac, we have secured the best man for the job and we have done so rigorously and decisively to the collective benefit of all involved in Welsh rugby," WRU chief executive Martyn Phillips declared.